-Director, Dr Boyd Ghosh Consultant Neurologist
+Treasurer, Dr Boyd Ghosh Consultant Neurologist

 Dr Ghosh has specialist interests in cognitive neurology and atypical Parkinsonian disorders.
 He is part of the team of neurologists who review patients with complex cognitive disorders as part of the cognitive multi-disciplinary team.

 Dr Boyd Ghosh graduated from St. Bartholomew’s and The Royal London Medical School in 2000.
 He was a Neurology clinical fellow in Frenchay (Bristol) before studying for a PhD in Cambridge in neuroscience, with James Rowe and John Hodges.

 He is a consultant neurologist at Southampton General Hospital with an interest in cognitive disorders.
 He has a particular interest in atypical Parkinsonian disorders.
 Dr Ghosh has served as treasurer and secretary of the trainees committee of the ABN and is currently meetings secretary for the ABNs’ cognitive special interest group.

 Director, Dr Valerie Voon

 Dr. Valerie Voon is a Wellcome Trust Intermediate Fellow in Clinical Neurosciences and Honorary Consultant Psychiatrist at the University of Cambridge.

 She completed her Medical Degree at the University of British Columbia and Psychiatry residency at the University of Toronto in 2002, subspecialising in neuropsychiatry in her final year.
 She practised as a consultant to 2004 in Toronto during which she set up the liaison service to the movement disorders service.